erik-johnsen/DRUM/README.md

 DRUM is a database containing every wine that the group has tasted with informastion like name, country, price and scores.
 Only the people in the group can login and add wine to the database.

+### This is the Test Login Credentials

+Email: e@e.com

+Password: 1234567

 ### Who maintains and contributes to the project

 Contributors: